zwets/sshrew/README.md

     sudo ssh -F /usr/local/lib/eety/ssh.conf remotehost

-This should give `sh: 1: /var/lib/eety/eety-home.sh: not found`, which (in this case) is good.
+This should give `sh: 1: /var/lib/eety/eety-home.sh: not found`, which is good.
 We now `scp` that script to the server:

     sudo scp -F /usr/local/lib/eety/ssh.conf server/eety-home.sh remotehost: